pickr02/cumbria-moths/core/docs/mvp.md

 - [x] A classic atlas overview map.
 - [x] Config option for admins to specify the maximum height of the overview map.
 - [x] Config option for admins to specify atlas area as a Vice County boundary (Britain or Ireland).
 These boundaries supplied with the core software.
+- [x] Config options for admins to specify atlas area as a country boundary (Ireland, Northern Ireland, Scotland, England, Wales).
+Default is GB and Ireland.
-- [x] Config option for admins to specify whether or not a 10 km grid is to be show with a VC boundary.
+- [x] Config option for admins to specify whether or not a hectad grid is to be show with a VC boundary or a 100 km grid with a country boundary.
 These grids supplied with the core software.
-- [ ] Config options for admins to specify atlas area as a country boundary (Ireland, Northern Ireland, GB and Ireland, GB, Scotland, England, Wales).
-Currently only GB and Ireland available.
 - [x] Config options for admins to specify a buffer around the atlas area boundary.
-- [ ] Config option for admins to specify how Channel Islands and Hebrides are displayed for GB and Ireland view.
+- [x] Config option for admins to specify how Channel Islands and Northern Isles are displayed for GB and Ireland view.
+- [x] Config options for admins to set the colour of land areas, sea areas, boundary line, grid lines abd inset boxes.
+- [x] Config options for admins to set the width of boundary lines and grid lines.
+- [x] Config options for admins to set the style of grid lines.
-- [ ] Config option for admins to specify a add-hoc atlas area by uploading a geojson boundary file.
+- [ ] Config option for admins to specify an add-hoc atlas area by uploading a geojson boundary file.
-- [ ] Config option for admins to specify a add-hoc atlas grid by uploading a geojson file.
+- [ ] Config option for admins to specify an add-hoc atlas grid by uploading a geojson file.
-- [ ] Config option for admins to set the colour of land areas.
-- [ ] Config option for admins to set the colour of sea areas.
 - [ ] Config option for admins to specify a georeferenced raster image to act as a basemap for the atlas overview.
 - [ ] A download button to allow users to download an image of the currently displayed overview map.
 Config options to allow admins to specify whether or not to show this button.